pupil-labs/pupil-docs/src/core/software/pupil-player.md

 Gereral overview for exported video files:

-The World and Eye video exporter save the scene video file, together with [numpy](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) and csv files containing timestamps corresponding to each frame.
+The World and Eye video exporter saves the scene video file, together with [numpy](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) and csv files containing timestamps corresponding to each frame.
 The timestamps follow the [Pupil Time](/core/terminology/#timestamps) convention.
 The csv timestamp files include an additional `pts` column. `pts` is an abbreviation for _presentation timestamps_ and refers to the media file's internal time representation.
 It can be used to seek or identify specific frames within the media file.
 See this [tutorial on how to extract individual frame images from the world video](https://github.com/pupil-labs/pupil-tutorials/blob/master/09_frame_identification.ipynb).